Roshanbisht/calculator-using-java/README.md

 # calculator-using-java
-With the help of the oops concept designed a calculator usinga java language
+*  With the help of the oops concept designed a calculator using java language